Linking plant evolution with soil microbial processes in coastal marshes

 Wetland ecosystems provide critical and important functions such as organic matter decomposition and nutrient cycling.
 Soil and endophytic (microbes inside plant tissues) microbial communities can regulate these functions.
 Yet, our understanding of the processes underlying the assembly and functions of these microbial communities remains limited.
 I examine the relative influences of a suite of biotic and abiotic factors on the distribution, diversity and structure of fungal and bacterial communities within the rhizosphere, root and leaf endosphere in two wetland plant species: Taxodium distichium and Spartina alterniflora.
 Collaborating with scientists from other institutions, this project aims to assess how the root endosphere and rhizosphere soil microbes associated with T. distichium are shaped by their environment along a gradient of salinity.
 In addition, this project also aims to characterize potential linkages between functional trait variations in S. alterniflora and its rhizosphere microbial communities.

 Contemporary global environmental change is giving rise to conditions, including a warming climate, saltwater intrusion and sea level rise that present novel challenges to plants and associated microbial communities.
 While there are increasing evidence suggesting that plants are capable of weathering environmental change through their associations with root and soil microbes, it remains unclear, however, how plant-associated microbiomes confer greater capacity for plants to better tolerate and persist under environmental stress.
-In part, this uncertainty reflects how little is known about the nature and diversity of partnerships or associations that can form between plants and microbes, and the forces that influence such associations.
-With collaborators at Smithsonian Environmental Research Center and University of Notre Dame, we use ‘resurrection’ ecology – germinating and growing seeds from century-old seedbanks of Schoenoplectus americanus, another dominant wetland grass in the Atlantic coast to determine the stability of plant-microbe partnerships over time, accounting for the plant host genetic identity and microbial influence on plant performance under environmental change.
+With collaborators at Smithsonian Environmental Research Center and University of Notre Dame, we use ‘resurrection’ ecology – germinating and growing seeds from century-old seed banks of Schoenoplectus americanus, a dominant wetland grass in the Atlantic coast to determine how microbes can confer better tolerance to salinity stress for the S. americanus.
+We also examine whether this microbial mediation of plant responses to elevated salinity is contingent on the environment and factors intrinsic to the host (e.g., functional trait variations, genetic lineage – ancestral vs descendant genotypes).

 Impacts of the Deepwater Horizon Oil Spill on fungal microbiomes in salt marshes